 Solution: No more written lists from kids or in-person appearances from Santa.
 The Christmas list database is going digital.

-8. Merge with another holiday such as Winter Solstice: December calendar is too cluttered.
+8. Merge with another holiday: December calendar is too cluttered.
 We need to stand out!

 Solution: Co-brand a holiday with Winter Solstice, so it’s a twofer holiday.
 (Do we have the budget to acquire New Year’s Eve?)